StefanLiebenberg/cron.js/README.md

 Getting the Build File
 ---

-grap the file from build/cron.js
+grab the file from build/cron.js

 Usage:
 ---